vaaniGO/ICSLang/README.md

 > - A main-tag MUST have all its sub-tags, even if they are empty.
 This is to ensure that the document is well-structured and complete.
 > - **Comments** are started using `//`.

+Note: Currently 'newline' is only supported in 'proof', specifically 'induction'.
+The other sections will soon support newlines.

 ## Header Block

 Every submission must inlcude a header in the following format.
 All fields of the header are mandatory.